panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 <Greet name="Butters"/> // Side-effect does NOT RUN
 ```

-## 4. Side-effect on component did update
+## 4. The side-effect on component did update

 Each time the side-effect uses props or state values, you must indicate these values as dependencies: